ankushgupta05/SISTEC-Kaizen-Skills-Answer/communication_practice.md

 2) कभी-कभी match se pahle hi Barsat Shuru Ho Jaati Hain and sometimes during D match Jis situation comes so many times

 ```

+### incident topic
+---

+Good morning to all.
+My name is Ankush Gupta.
+Today, I would like to share an incident — an incident that I will remember for every moment, every minute, every hour, and in every scenario of my life.

+So let me start.

+Just yesterday, I became a victim of fraud.
+I wanted to book a railway ticket on the Tatkal window.
+Usually, I use the IRCTC app to book tickets, but this time I was looking for an agent because, as we all know, when an agent books a Tatkal ticket, there is almost a 100% chance that the ticket gets confirmed.

+So, I joined a group — or a channel — on Telegram.
+At that time, I received a message.
+That message was from someone who had written something like:
+"Do you want to book your railway ticket on Tatkal?"

+Coincidentally, I also wanted to book a Tatkal ticket for my family from Gorakhpur to Bhopal.
+At that moment, I didn’t book the ticket, but after a few days, I messaged him and asked,
+"Can you book the ticket?"

+The person replied,
+"Yes, I can and I will book your ticket."

+Then he gave me a WhatsApp number.
+I sent the passenger details to that number.
+After that, he sent me a QR code for the ticket amount.
+I scanned the QR code and paid him.
+He told me,
+"Tomorrow morning at 11 o’clock, I will book your Tatkal ticket."

+I trusted him.

+The next day, at 12 o’clock, I messaged and called him to ask for the ticket.
+But he didn’t respond.
+He didn’t pick up the call, didn’t reply to my messages — and most importantly, he didn’t return my money.

+It was at that point I realized,
+I had been a victim of fraud.

+---